-- Experience Old Faithful's geyser eruption in a serene snowy setting
+-Experience Old Faithful's geyser eruption in a peaceful snowy setting

-- Enjoy a complimentary tour of Salt Lake City and scenic Great Salt Lake views
+-Enjoy a complimentary Salt Lake City tour and scenic Great Salt Lake views

 Pick-up times according to location: